kvesteri/wtforms-alchemy/docs/index.rst

 ----------------

-WTForms-Alchemy supports the PhoneNumberType of SQLAlchemy-Utils and converts it automatically to wtforms_components PhoneNumberField.
+WTForms-Alchemy supports the PhoneNumberType of SQLAlchemy-Utils and converts it automatically to WTForms-Components PhoneNumberField.
 This field renders itself as HTML5 compatible phonenumber input.

 Consider the following model definition: